- What is Steadfastness?

 Ask the children to form pairs and hold hands with their partners.
 First have them walk around the area in pairs, with their eyes open.
 They should begin with tiny steps, and their steps should gradually become longer and longer.
 Each pair should take care not to bump into anyone.
 Then, one partner in each pair should shut his or her eyes, and they should repeat the walking exercise.
 Now if they are to avoid bumping into anyone, the other child will need to guide his or her friend.
 Tell them they must use signals given by touch alone.
 You should help them devise the signals before they start—for example, one squeeze of the hand could mean “stop”, two “go back”, three “turn right”, and four “turn left”.

 Let the kids paint big rocks that could be used as decorations outside, or smaller rocks that could be used as paperweights.
-Attach the quote to the botton of the rock or write Stadfastness on it .
+Attach the quote to the bottom of the rock or write Stadfastness on it.

 Hot Rock Coloring

-Use beads to make a braclet the spells out STEADFAST(NESS)
+Use beads to make a bracelet that spells out STEADFAST(NESS)